gridsome/gridsome.org/docs/guide-forms.md

-# Add to add a form
+# Add a form to Gridsome

 Adding forms to a static site is easy, but you need to use an external service.
 We have listed some great services that integrates well with Gridsome.